SeanGroff/sean-groff-gatsby-blog/src/pages/decade-recap/index.md

 This year was ruled by our upcoming August wedding.
 It was my main focus for the year.
 In February, my company sent my fiance and me to San Francisco for a weekend getaway.
 We had never been there before, we touristed hard!
 What an amazing city.
 The spring flew by and it was summer before I knew it.
 By the time summer came around, I was worn out from the stress of wedding planning and I was burnt out at my job.
 I needed a break.
 Jessica and I decided on a quick 2 day getaway to Vegas.
 It gave me the break I needed from work and the upcoming wedding.

+I met some friends from work who started a Discord group to get together every Thursday night and play Starcraft 2.
+We have a great time catching up, drinking, and playing SC2.
+I look forward to Thursday every week!

 The baseball season (I'm still coaching little league baseball) went long due to a bunch of rainouts.
 The final game was in mid-July where we finished with a 3rd place trophy.
 It was quite an accomplishment for the team.
 Without much time left before the wedding, it was a mad dash to get everything done and finalized.
 Including the honeymoon planning.

 A week before the wedding I was promoted to Lead Senior Engineer III at work!
 I would now be in charge of a few offshore teams as well as the lead for all things front end.